Fairer Cocoa: Gloria’s networking for shorter supply chains in El Salvador

 Fighting against an unjust system of commercialization

 Notwithstanding a long history of cocoa farming reaching back to prehispanic times, cocoa producers in El Salvador are faced with a multitude of problems.
-Many arise from an unjust system of commercialization: Working individually, most producers do not cooperate with each other and can not afford equipment to further process the raw cocoa beans.
-This provides middlemen with an opportunity to take advantage and a large portion of profits.
+Many arise from an unjust system of commercialization.

 02